-To the left of the pier we explored the entire beach strip and had one of the most disappointing diving.
+To the left of the pier, we have explored the whole beach strip and had one of the most disappointing diving.
 Much damage to the coral.
-Plus point is that noticeable is that protection of the reef became operational and the old rubble stabbing numerous small coral branches on the head.
+Plus point is that noticeable is that protection of the reef became effective and stabbing the old rubble numerous small coral twigs emerge.
 A reef in full repair phase.

-Padar is the smaller island in the group of three islands that form the Komodo National Park.
+Padar is the smaller island in the group of three islands forming the Komodo National Park.
 It is located between Komodo and Rinca.
-It is a beautiful island with impressive mountain relief.
-Close Padar were also found.
-Some very interesting dive sites
+It is a beautiful island with an impressive mountain relief.
+Near Padar were also found some very interesting dive sites.

 A dive site that is exposed to swell and currents.
-Impressive rock formations are there under and above water a spectacle of canyons and ravines.
-It is also quite deep and one can consider this as a wall dive.
-To escape flow one seeks protection in the deep gorges cut separating the rock formations.
-It is a place to see such as sharks and manta rays.
-Larger marine life Even with the lower animals are interesting discoveries.
-So I saw here for the first time the slug 'Rostanga halgerda.
-Due to difficult circumstances, this dive site rarely visited by many 'liveaboards'.
+Impressive rock formations are both above and below water a spectacle of canyons and ravines.
+It is also quite deep and one can consider this as a medication.
+To escape flow are sought protection in the deep-cut gorges that separate the rock formations.
+It is a place to see larger marine life such as sharks and manta rays.
+Even with the lower animals are doing interesting discoveries.
+I saw this for the first time the slug 'Rostanga halgerda.
+Because of difficult conditions this dive site is by many 'liveaboard' rarely visited.

-The beach part of the bay is lined with a bright blue line, characteristic of a shallow area.
-Again we went exploring.
-This section is mainly a sandy bottom with coral sparse vegetation.
-Quite unexpectedly swam a manta over.
-The visibility was not exceptional and the underwater life rather limited.
-In the very shallow end was the presence of huge numbers of Picasso triggerfish very striking.
+The beach area of the bay is lined with a bright blue line, characteristic of a shallow area.
+Again we went to investigate.
+This section mainly has a sandy bottom with coral sparse vegetation.
+Unexpectedly swam a manta over.
+The visibility was not exceptional and underwater life rather limited.
+In very shallow area was the presence of huge numbers of Picasso triggerfish very striking.

 This is the top dive site of Padar in my opinion.
 Near the eastern tip of the bay are two small islands.
-The dive site is located on the southwest side of the islands.
-It is a vast field coral that juts into the deep to a sandy area.
-There is also an impressive ridge starting at about 10m depth and that leads to the depths.
-There are wonderful range and other soft corals are reflected.
+The dive site is located on the southwest side of these islands.
+It is a vast field of coral that juts into the abyss to a sandy area.
+There is also an impressive ridge which starts at about 10m depth, and that leads to the depths.
+There are wonderful range and other soft corals to be found.
 We found there also beautiful nudibranchs, many species of reef fish and a manta swam slowly past.
-For the first time I saw here a juvenile 'velvet angelfish' (Chaetodontoplus dimidiatus).
+For the first time I saw a juvenile here 'velvet angelfish (Chaetodontoplus dimidiatus).

 This place is suitable for all diving levels.
-You can deep (30m +) go and look around in the shallow end.
+You can deep (30m +) go around and look at the shallow end.
 Beautiful dive site.

-On the north side of Rinca, the eastern island of Komodo group are still several smaller islands.
-Some of them also have beautiful dive sites.
+On the north side of Rinca, the easternmost island of the Komodo group are still several smaller islands.
+Some of them also have wonderful dive sites.

-A beautiful dive site this reef formed by huge boulders covered with coral formations.
-The sand is white and the beautiful colors of the huge amounts of small reef fish that frolic above the coral reef is a breathtaking spectacle.
+A beautiful dive site, this reef formed by huge boulders covered with coral formations.
+The sand is white and the beautiful colors of the enormous quantities of small reef fish darting above the coral reef are breathtaking spectacle.

-It is also a very easy dive site where the reef starts at 5m depth to glide up to 30 meters depth.
-Then slowly at an angle of 45 ° a beautiful reef slope off
+It is also a very easy dive site where the reef starts at 5m depth to slide down then slowly at an angle of 45 ° a beautiful reef slopes down to 30 meters.

-Under the white sand I found there to everyone's surprise a telescope.
+Under the white sand I found there to everyone's surprise a stargazer.

-Sebayor Besar is slightly larger island located east of Sebayor Kecil.
+Sebayor Besar is the slightly larger island located east of Sebayor Kecil.
 Again back a reef slope that we explored.
-Here, however, there is remarkably less coral growth and is the dive more over a sandy area with very sparse vegetation coral.
+But here there is less remarkable coral growth and the dive is more about a sandy area with very sparse vegetation coral.

-Also on Rinca one can go and see.
-Ashore to the Komodo dragon Guided tours are organized on both Komodo and Rinca.
-However, the rangers to Rinca get in my opinion less visit the park rangers on Komodo.
-When visiting Rinca the boat stops near a buoy at the height of the island Wainilu.
+Also on Rinca can ashore to see the Komodo dragon to go.
+Guided tours are organized both on Komodo and Rinca on.
+The park rangers on Rinca however are visited less in my opinion than the rangers on Komodo.
+When visiting Rinca's boat to a buoy near the height of the island Wainilu.
 This island is located on the north side of the small bay that provides access to the national park office.
-We made near Wainilu different dives.
-Always flow and poor visibility were typical.
-There is also damage to the coral reef and the major hurdles sea urchins that inhabit the reef are also evidence of this.
-In the bay itself near the pier we also made a dive.
-This exploration dive was an experience.
-The view was with difficulty a meter.
-There were, however, here masses juvenile zesstrepen emperor fish present.
+We made near Wainilu dives.
+Always current and poor visibility were typical.
+There is also damage to the coral reef and the big hurdles sea urchins that inhabit the reef are also evidence of this.
+In the bay itself near the pier, we also took a dive.
+This exploration dive was a different experience.
+The view there was barely one meter.
+There were, however here masses juvenile zesstrepen emperor fish present.
 There were also several slugs but not rare.

-The most extraordinary dive sites of 'horseshoe bay 'on the south side of Rinca are already described on pages from Sumbawa to Komodo.
+The most outstanding dive sites of the horseshoe bay 'on the south side of Rinca are already described on the pages of Sumbawa to Komodo.

-However, during this trip in January 2008 we explored some places never dived in ' horseshoe bay.
+During this trip in January 2008, however, we also explored some never dived spots' horseshoe bay.

 NUSA CODE Kecil

-The bottom of the channel is about 20m deep maximum.
-One can not, however, hide the flow and the dive must therefore take given the necessary planning.
+The bottom of the channel is a maximum of about 20m deep.
+However, one can not hide from the flow and the dive should therefore necessary planning get along.

 NORTH BEACH IN HORSESHOE BAY